11 Accessing Data

 arrange(NAME)

-This returns a nearly identical data frame to what we got earlier, except that the total population is now a separate variable, rather than additional rows for each state:
+This returns a nearly identical data frame to what you just got, except that the total population is now a separate variable, rather than additional rows for each state:

-With our data in this new format, we can calculate the Asian population as a percentage of the whole by dividing the value variable by the summary_value variable.
-Then we drop the summary_value variable because we no longer need it after doing our calculation:
+With the data in this new format, now you can calculate the Asian population as a percentage of the whole by dividing the value variable by the summary_value variable.
+Then you drop the summary_value variable because you no longer need it after doing this calculation:

 variables = c(asian_population = "P1_006N"),